patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/punctuation.md

 Example:
 We plan on having 100–150 attendees.

+Use a **hyphen ( - )**  if it's part of a term (such as "walk-through") or someone's name (such as "Mary-Jane").

-Use a **hyphen ( - )** for compound adjectives or words, names, and titles.
-You should also use a hyphen for certain prefixes, like “ex.”
+Use a **hyphen ( - )** for a compound adjective that comes before the noun it modifies, but omit the hyphen if the first adjective ends in "-ly."

 Examples:
-- My name is Mary-Jane.
+- I like when my documentation is up to date.
-- They write high-quality content.
+- I write up-to-date documentation.
-- She is self-assured.
+- He is a highly talented writer.
-- He is my ex-husband.
+- She is a high-quality job candidate.

+Do NOT use a **hyphen ( - )** for most prefixes, specifically the following:

+- auto- (autopopulate; autoloading)
+- Pre- (prerequisite)
+- Re-  (recreate)
+- Sub- (submerge)

+Exception: Use a hyphen ( - ) for prefixes when adding a modifer prefix like “non," such as "non-Red Hatter."

+Unsure about hyphenation for other terms?
+Refer to [Merriam-Webster's online dictionary](https://www.merriam-webster.com/)

 ## Exclamation mark
 Use exclamation marks sparingly.
 Don’t use one to generate excitement; only use an exclamation mark if the user is actually experiencing something exciting.
 You can also use an exclamation mark for something cautionary, like “Stop!” or “Watch out!”